ubsicap/assure_support_site/README.md

 This repository holds the source code for the Assure Alliance Support Site (working title "`Ask Ebenezer`").
 This project was the work of the Summer 2022 internship at SIL, by Lingxin Chen, Danny Hammer, and Daniel March.

-The setup and installation for this website is a multi-step process that involves Amazon AWS, Docker, LetsEncrypt, and DNS servers.
+The setup and installation for this website is a multi-step process that involves Amazon Web Services, Docker, LetsEncrypt, and DNS servers.
 As such, the installation process can be found on the [installation and setup](https://github.com/ubsicap/assure_support_site/tree/master/documentation/InstallationAndSetup.md) page.
 Information about plugins and site settings can be found on the [configuration](https://github.com/ubsicap/assure_support_site/tree/master/documentation/Configuration.md) page

 ## Local Startup